Russian President Putin and PM Modi hold phone conversation | Law-Order

 ''They discussed practical aspects of implementing the agreements reached at the talks and expressed mutual intent for the further multifaceted development of relations of the special and privileged strategic partnership between Russia and India,'' it said.

-''They continued the exchange of views on issues of international stability and security, including the situation in the Asia-Pacific region,'' it added.
+It said Modi and Putin continued the exchange of views on ''issues of international stability and security, including the situation in the Asia-Pacific region''.

 ''The Russian President and Prime Minister of India congratulated each other on the upcoming New Year holidays.
 It was agreed to intensify bilateral contacts in various spheres,'' the statement said.